 TYSTO collects and analyses data across the INSTO-defined key issue areas, as well as additional areas relevant to sustainable tourism development in Tyrol.
 Working closely with regional stakeholders, including the Province of Tyrol, Tirol Werbung, the Federation of Tyrolean Tourism Associations, the Tyrolean Economic Chamber, and other partners, TYSTO provides an evidence-based foundation for responsible tourism planning and decision-making tailored to Tyrol’s alpine context.

 TYSTO’s monitoring system tracks sustainability across thirteen key issue areas, covering environmental, social, and economic dimensions, as well as governance.
-The observatory thereby supports the implementation of Tyrol's tourism strategy, The Tyrolean Way – Perspectives for the responsible development of tourism, where sustainability is one of the central guiding elements and multidimensional success measurement is embedded directly into the region’s tourism strategy.
+The observatory thereby supports the implementation of Tyrol's tourism strategy, The Tirolean Way – Perspectives for the responsible development of tourism, where sustainability is one of the central guiding elements and multidimensional success measurement is embedded directly into the region’s tourism strategy.

 About INSTO